bigskysoftware/_hyperscript/www/docs.md

 * It is very distinctive, making it obvious when hyperscript is being used in a web page
 * It is very easy to read, making it obvious what a script is doing

 Hyperscript favors read time over write time when it comes to code.
-It can be a bit tricky to get the syntax right when you are starting out, but it reads very clearly once the code is written.
+It can be a bit tricky to write at first for some people who are used to other programming languages, but it reads very clearly once you are done.

-Code is typically read many more times than it is written, so we feel this tradeoff is a good one for simple front end scripting needs.
+Code is typically read many more times than it is written, so this tradeoff is a good one for simple front end scripting needs.

 Below you will find an overview of the various features, commands and expressions in hyperscript, as well as links to